Seshasai-235/PacMan-Game-Using-Java-Swing-AWT-/README.md

 ## 🎮 How to Play

 * **Controls**: Use the arrow keys to move Pac-Man.
-* **Objective**: Collect all pellets, avoid ghosts, and use energizers to turn the tables on frightened ghosts.
+* **Objective**: Collect all foods, avoid ghosts, and use energizers to turn the tables on frightened ghosts.

 ---